hvalenty/hvalenty/README.md

 ### Right now I'm:

-* 👩‍🎓 Studying at the University of Virginia, graduated from Duquense University
+* 👩‍🎓 Data Science graduate from the University of Virginia, and graduated from Duquense University in Physics!
-* ⚕️ Collaborating on anesthesiology capstone project in cooperation with UVA Health
+* ⚕️ Collaborated on anesthesiology capstone project in cooperation with UVA Health
 * 🚣‍♀️ Improving my technical skills through my personal project `ncaa_rowing`
 * 🌱 Working to make an impact using data science for good